Juliette Gordon Low: Legacy

 Savannah Belles Ferry in Savannah, Georgia.

 The Juliette Gordon Low Birthplace in Savannah, Georgia, is open for tours to the public.

 In 1948, a postage stamp (Scott catalogue number 974) honoring Low was issued by the United States Postal Service.
 Over 63 million were printed, making it a common issue.
 At the time, the Post Office had a policy of not honoring civic organizations.
 It took a joint resolution of Congress, with the approval of President Harry S. Truman, to produce the stamp for her.
 (The National Postal Museum suggests that it may have helped that Bess Truman was honorary president of the Girl Scouts.)

 Low's home in Savannah is visited by Girl Scouts from all over the world.
 In 1965, her birthplace was listed as a National Historic Landmark.

 Low also donated a 7 acre park in Savannah which bears her name.
 The park (originally part of her family homestead, the remainder of which was developed into the Gordonston neighborhood, which includes a road named Kinzie Avenue, after Low's family) has been the center of long-running disputes between Gordonston residents and non-residents as to whether the park was donated to the residents of Gordonston, or to the residents of Savannah at large, even to the point of disagreement over the park's name.
 The park figures prominently in Karen Kingsbury's 2013 novel The Chance.

 In 1979, Low was inducted into the National Women's Hall of Fame.

 On May 29, 2012, the Girl Scouts' centennial anniversary was commemorated, with Low receiving the Presidential Medal of Freedom.

 She was inducted into the Savannah Women of Vision investiture in 2016.

 Camp Juliette Low in Cloudland, Georgia, bears the name of its founder.

 Her birthday, October 31, is commemorated by the Girl Scouts each year as Founder's Day.

 She was also awarded two patents, a utility patent for a "Liquid Container for Use with Garbage Cans or the Like", Patent 1,124,925, and a design patent, D45234, for the trefoil Girl Scout Badge.

 In 1999, the City of Savannah named its ferry service the Savannah Belles Ferry after four of Savannah's notable women, including Low.

 In 2016, the first official Girl Scout trail honoring Low was created by a Girl Scout for her Gold Award project.
 The trail is located in Westwinds Metropark in Holland, Ohio.

-Low will be honored on a U.S. quarter in 2025 as part of the final year of the American Women quarters program.
+Low was honored on a U.S. quarter in 2025 as part of the final year of the American Women quarters program.